akristing22/Master_project_SDS/README.md

 Welcome to our master project!
-You can find our code in this repository, as well as our final presentation
+In this code, you can find our code we used for analysing the topics German MPs discuss on Twitter and in parliament during the 19th legislation period (2017-2021).

 ### Data
+The data we used can be accessed/ requested at:

 Bundestag Open Data:
 https://www.bundestag.de/services/opendata